A stem cell or bone marrow transplant is a long and complicated process that involves 5 main stages.

 An alternative method of collecting stem cells is to remove around a litre of bone marrow from your hip bone using a needle and syringe.

 The needle may need to be inserted into several parts of your hip to ensure enough bone marrow is obtained.
-This is done under a general anaesthetic, so you'll be asleep and won't feel any pain while it's carried out.
+This is done under a general anaesthetic, so you'll be asleep and will not feel any pain while it's carried out.

-However, the area where the needle is inserted may be painful afterwards and you'll have marks on your skin where the needles were inserted (usually one on each side).
+However, the area where the needle is inserted may be painful afterwards and you'll have marks on your skin where it was inserted (usually one on each side).

-- destroy existing bone marrow cells – this is to make room for the transplanted tissue
+- destroy existing bone marrow cells – to make room for the transplanted tissue

 - destroy any existing cancer cells